-Furthermore, 3D rendering also supports product prototyping, medical imaging, and aeronautics, and it’s taken on an important role in developing and showcasing virtual reality experiences.
+Furthermore, 3D rendering also supports product prototyping, medical imaging, and aeronautics, and it has taken on an important role in developing and showcasing virtual reality experiences.
 As VR gains in popularity, the demand for broader access to visualization platforms is sure to follow suit.

 While the complexity of 3D rendering may sometimes go unnoticed, this lack of visibility is a credit to the high-quality rendering of those projects, creating photorealistic images that serve their intended audience.

-If your company faces the struggle of communicating complex visual information in a clear, beautiful, and cost-effective way, considera visualization platform that offers 3D rendered image features as a way to showcase your product's beauty capabilities while creating a better customer experience.
+If your company faces the struggle of communicating complex visual information in a clear, beautiful, and cost-effective way, consider a visualization platform that offers 3D rendered image features as a way to showcase your product's beauty and capabilities while creating a better customer experience.